2021 Edition: 18 March 2021

 - Citizen Participation

-Do you want to be involved in the 2020 edition of the Renewables in Cities Global Status Report?
+Do you want to be involved in future editions of the Renewables in Cities Global Status Report?

 Please let us know about your expertise by filling in this short form, or e-mailing us at firstname.lastname@example.org.
 This will help us make sure to include you in the right stage of the report production process.